Using Fluorescence Detected Two-Dimensional Spectroscopy to Investigate Initial Exciton Delocalization Between Coupled Chromophores: Theoretical Model

 In analogy to PE2DS the absorptive signal in rotating wave approximation can be split into a rephasing and a nonrephasing part, i.e.

 with

-and $S^{(\rm NR)}(\omega_1,t_2,\omega_3)$ alike.
+and $S^{(\rm NR)}(\omega_1,T_2,\omega_3)$ alike.
 Here, we defined

-with $\Pi_f=\sum_{f'}|f'\rangle\langle f'|$ projecting onto the fluorescent states $|f'\rangle$.
-Thus, ${P}_{f}(t_{\mathrm{d}},t_3,t_2,t_1)$ is the populaton of the fluorescent states in fourth-order with respect to the incoming laser fields at detection time $t_{\rm d}$.
-It depends on the time intervals, $t_i$, between the interactions with the fields.
+with ${P}_{f}(t)={P}_{f}(t,T_3,T_2,T_1)$ being the population of the fluorescent state $|f\rangle$ in fourth-order with respect to the incoming laser fields at detection time $t$.
+It depends parametrically on the delay times, $T_i$, of the fields.
 Further, in Eq.~\eqref{eq:sig1} we assumed a time-integrated detection of the fluorescence.

 These experimental conditions have been previously studied by solving equations of motion including the external fields as well as their phase modulation explicitly.~\cite{damtie17_053830} Here, we will use an alternative approach, which is based on response functions.
 Using fourth-order time-dependent perturbation theory one obtains (see Suppl.
 Mat.)